 A. First and foremost, understand that while smoking is a nasty habit that is detrimental to your health, it will not keep you out of the Rapture if you’re a born again believer.
 You’re saved because you believe Jesus has paid the full price for all the sins of your life, and that qualifies you for the Rapture.

 Second, He is waiting to help you quit, and will do so as soon as you’re willing.
 I believe the best way to quit is one smoke at a time.
 Stop trying to say no to all the cigarettes in your future, and just say no to the next one.
-For most people smoking is more habit than addiction.
+For many people smoking is more habit than addiction.
 You formed the habit by deciding to smoke whenever you get the urge.
 You can quit by forming the habit of saying no whenever you get the urge.
 Some do this by substituting other things, and some do it by just saying no. Do whatever suits you best, but do it one urge at a time.
 As your string of no’s gets longer your urges will become less powerful until they go away altogether.
-James4:7says,”Resist the devil and he will flee from you.”
+James4:7 says,”Resist the devil and he will flee from you.”
 You can stop smoking the same way.

 How the Lord helps is by giving you the faith to say that first no, and by increasing your faith with each successive one.
 So before you begin, ask for the faith to say no. You know it’s His will for you to do this.
 He’s just waiting for you to take the first step.